 Single Occupancy Pricing

-If you prefer to have your hotel room to yourself, the cost will be $750 extra ($3,700 total) to cover the additional hotel expense.
+If you prefer to have your hotel room to yourself, the cost will be an additional $750-800 (depending on your trip) to cover the additional hotel expenses.

 Cancellation and Transfer Policy